iotize-sas/Arduino-Tap/extras/howto.md

 This application note shows how to add wireless connectivity to an Arduino application by plugging a TapNLink.

-Only a few minutes are required to iotize a Cortex-M based emmbedded application.
+Only a few minutes are required to iotize a Cortex-M based embedded application.
 But with most of Arduino boards, Integration is made easy thanks to the library concept.

 ## Supported Arduino hardware